 The standard policy usually comes with $100,000 in personal liability protection, which would cover medical costs for a person injured in your pool and any legal expenses if you’re sued.
 However, an insurer may recommend that a pool owner opt for at least $500,000 in liability coverage.

-The insurer also may require a fence around the pool with a lock to cover the newly built liability, he says.
+The insurer also may require a fence around the pool with a lock to cover the newly built liability.
 If the pool has a diving board or slide, it will be considered an even greater potential hazard.

-3. Office for a home business: Small Boost
+3. Adding an office for a home business: Increase

 Say you want to go full time making reclaimed-wood furniture at home for your Etsy site.
 Will your home insurance cover the assets of your newfound business?